Upon its entry into force, the Solvency II Directive included two review clauses:

 Objective: to reduce the correlation between a reduction in interest rates and a change in credit spreads.

-Themes: this correlation factor would go down from 50% et 25% in the draft regulated acts.
+Themes: the correlation factor is reduced from 50% to 25% in delegated acts.

 Standard Formula: Rate SCR